Sophisticated Coastal Home In Subtle And Natural Colors

 A weather beaten bungalow by the sea is re created as a shell and sailboat free zone

-A weather-beaten bungalow by the sea is re-created as a shell and sailboat free zone
+A weather-beaten bungalow by the sea is re-created as a shell and sailboat free zone.

 This beautiful Sydney home belongs to a couple with two small children.
 With architecture by Brian Bass of Popov Bass and interiors by designers Hare and Klein, this stunning space is a sophisticated take on beach style, with a focus on the colors and textures of the sea rather than the usual driftwood and seashells.